The arc complexes of partially decorated hyperbolic polygons: Applications: decorated hyperbolic polygons

-On these decorated polygons we consider two types of arcs.
+On these partially decorated polygons we consider two types of arcs.

 An \emph{arc} on a hyperbolic polygon $\Pi$, is an embedding $\al$ of a closed interval $I\subset \R$ into $\Pi$.
 There are two possibilities depending on the nature of the interval: \begin{enumerate} \item $I=[a,b]$: In this case, the arc $\al$ is finite.
-We consider those finite arcs that verifiy: $\al(a),\al(b) \in \partial \Pi$ and $\al(I)\cap S=\set{\al(a),\al(b)}$. \item $I=[a,\infty)$: These are embeddings of hyperbolic geodesic rays in the interior of the polgyon such that $\al(a)\in \partial \Pi$.
-The infinite end converges to a vertex of the polygon. \end{enumerate} An arc $\al$ of a polygon $\Pi$ with non-empty boundary is called \emph{non-trivial} if each connected component of $\Pi\smallsetminus \{\al \}$ has at least one decorated vertex.
+We consider those finite arcs that verifiy: $\al(a),\al(b) \in \partial \Pi$ and $\al(I)\cap S=\set{\al(a),\al(b)}$.
+Furthermore we do not consider the finite arcs that separate only one undecorated spike from the rest of the surface. \item $I=[a,\infty)$: These are embeddings of hyperbolic geodesic rays in the interior of the polygon such that $\al(a)\in \partial \Pi$.
+The infinite end converges to a decorated spike of the polygon. \end{enumerate}

 Let $\mathscr A$ be the set of all non-trivial arcs of the two types above.
-The \emph{arc complex} of a decorated hyperbolic is a simplicial complex $\hac{\Pi}$ whose 0-simplices are given by the isotopy classes of arcs in $ \mathscr A$ fixing the boundary and decorated vertices, and for $k\geq 1$, every $k$-simplex is given by a $(k+1)$-tuple of pairwise disjoint and distinct isotopy classes.
+The \emph{arc complex} of a partially decorated hyperbolic is a simplicial complex $\hac{\Pi}$ whose 0-simplices are given by the isotopy classes of arcs in $ \mathscr A$ fixing the boundary and spikes, and for $k\geq 1$, every $k$-simplex is given by a $(k+1)$-tuple of pairwise disjoint and distinct isotopy classes.
+A simplex $\sigma$ is said to be \emph{filling} if the arcs corresponding to $\sigma^{(0)}$ decompose the surface into topological disks with at most one vertex and a punctured disk with no vertex.
+The \emph{pruned arc complex} of a polygon $\Pi$, denoted by $\sac \Pi$ is the union of the interiors of the filling simplices of the arc complex $\hac \Pi$.